 MPI computing requires a proper name resolution mechanism, i.e., mapping of computer names to IPv4 addresses.
 This can either be a static mechanism (host file on each computer taking part in the simulation) or a setup using a DNS server.
-To check whether name resolution works and whether a network connection physically exists between two computers the following command can be used:7 where "<computer-name>" should be replaced by the name of the computer to which the connection should be tested, e.g., "ping comp1" will test the connection to a computer with the name "comp1".
-A reply from the remote computer should be displayed as result.
+To check whether name resolution works and whether a network connection physically exists between two computers the following command can be used:

-'''

 ping <computer-name>

-'''